بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 Thus, it is not sufficient to support Chick’s bold assertion that Muslims spread their religion through violence because the Quran told them to do.

-Chick also asserted that the Islamic armies carried out mass killings, rape and enslavement of their conquered foes.
-Like any sensationalist claim, this one is more myth than fact.
+Chick also asserted that the Islamic armies carried out mass killings, rape, and enslavement of their conquered foes.
+Like any sensationalist claim, this one is also more myth than fact.
 The actual historical facts are far less sensational.
 First and foremost, the first Quranic verse that was revealed with regard to warfare is generally agreed by scholars to be Surah Al-Hajj, 22:39, which states: